 At MartinWren, P.C., our team of Harrisonburg bankruptcy lawyers residents trust has seen how much people’s lives have been impacted by financial instability.
-For many, the costs of living are equal to or exceed their living expenses, making it difficult to pay off any debts they have accrued.
-Filing for bankruptcy may seem like an intimidating option, however, for those who fit the criteria it can set them on track towards recovering financially in the long run.
+For many, living costs are equal to or exceed their living expenses, making it difficult to pay off any debts they have accrued.
+Filing for bankruptcy may seem like an intimidating option.
+However, for those who fit the criteria, it can set them on track towards recovering financially in the long run.
 If you have not talked with a lawyer yet about whether bankruptcy is the right option for you, we encourage you to reach out today to receive a brief, free initial consultation.

 Chapter 7 or Chapter 13 Bankruptcy

 There are six bankruptcy chapters: Chapter 15, Chapter 12, Chapter 11, Chapter 9, Chapter 3, and Chapter 7.
-But for most cases, a person is going to apply for either Chapter 7 or Chapter 13 bankruptcy.
-Chapter 7 is often called “liquidation” bankruptcy, as it can discharge your unsecured debts, such as credit cards and personal loans through selling off certain belongings.
-Before being approved for bankruptcy, it will be necessary for you to pass a “means test”, which confirms you are eligible.
+But in most cases, a person is going to apply for either Chapter 7 or Chapter 13 bankruptcy.
+Chapter 7 is often called “liquidation” bankruptcy, as it can discharge your unsecured debts, such as credit cards and personal loans, through selling off certain belongings.
+Before being approved for bankruptcy, it will be necessary for you to pass a “means test,” which confirms you are eligible.

 Bankruptcy Will Impact Your Credit

 As your lawyer for bankruptcy in Harrisonburg may tell you, filing for bankruptcy will likely affect your credit.
 One of the biggest deterrents to a bankruptcy filing is that it will cause your credit score to go down, in addition to a bankruptcy status remaining on your credit report for around ten years.
 You may also be required to declare a bankruptcy filing to employers in the future on related medical forms and other types of government or state reports.